shubhamdpawar/EOS/notes/library functionality.md

 # library functionality

 what is library?

 library is combination of binary files which contains various  functions like add subutract dft fft

-when we have to transfer our functions to our couligu then we make a library wich contains that functions which ccolege wants to add in ther project.
+#### when we have to transfer our functions to our colegue then we make a library wich contains that functions which colege wants to add in ther project.

 in below diagram we type  in red colour library  which are functions wich we going to send our feind by making library.